paulfchristiano/alba/README.md

 methods like amplify.HCH(A) or capabilities.Imitator(A) turn one agent into another agent.

-If you want to get a sense for what the algorithm looks like from inside, you can run examples.py and then try hch.act("this is a test") or ensemble.act("this is a test").
+If you want to get a sense for what the algorithm looks like from inside, you can run examples.py and then try meta.act("this is a test") or ensemble.act("this is a test").

 ## what's in the box